If You Question My Rules, You Don’t Get Access

 If the answer is no, then yes — your access will shrink.

 You’ve been told.
 Nicely.
 Then firmly.
-Then in all‑caps.
+Then, in ALL‑CAPS with no care for how you feel:

 Calling at 11 p.m. because you’re lonely.
 Texting at 2 a.m. because you “just had a bad dream.”
 Blowing up the phone at 3, 4, 5 a.m. because you can’t sit with your own feelings.